Achievable logoAchievable logo

 Some things to keep in mind about chronology questions:

-• They are trying to trick you with these questions, so they won’t make the answer obvious.
+• They are trying to trick you with these questions, so the answer usually isn’t obvious.

-• The event that you find first in the passage is almost never the correct answer.
+• The event you notice first in the passage is almost never the correct answer.

-• Pay attention to your annotations about things that mark time when approaching a chronology question.
+• Use your annotations for time markers when approaching a chronology question.

 What are some strategies you can use to help answer detail questions?